intel/nauta/docs/user-guide/actions/getting_started.md

 In the example, it contains 100 `protobuf` responses.
 These can be validated using `mnist_checker.py`.

-Running the following command locally will display the error rate calculated for this model and this sample of the test set:<br>
+Running the following command locally will display the error rate calculated for this model and this sample of the test set.<br>

 `python examples/mnist_checker.py --input_dir /mnt/output/single-predict`